 Bachelor of Science in Strategic Studies and Defense Analysis

-Students entering the Strategic Studies and Defense Analysis degree program may receive the equivalent of up to 60 semester credits for military training courses or preparation in leadership and language study as reviewed for credit by the American Council of Education or a similarly recognized organization.
-Students may also transfer up to an additional 24 semester-credit hour equivalent from other accredited institutions of higher education for courses that meet specific course requirements in the SSDA program.
+Students entering the Strategic Studies and Defense Analysis degree program may receive the equivalent of up to 60 semester hours for courses in military training, leadership preparation, and/or language study upon credit review by the American Council of Education or a similarly recognized organization.
+Students may also transfer up to an additional 24 semester-credit hour equivalents from other accredited institutions of higher education.
+Transfer courses must meet specific course requirements in the SSDA program.
 Students complete the remaining credits through Norwich University in a structured program that will typically require two to four years to complete, depending upon a student’s full-time or part-time enrollment status and military deployment schedule.